cloudmesh/cloudmesh-cc/README.md

 ## Background

-High performance computing (HPC) has recently become a very important part of science.
-Through processing on a supercomputer, programs can run at previously unobtainable high speeds.
-HPC is typically used for analytic programs that use large data sets and machine learning to predict future values or to model current states.
-For such high-complexity projects, there are often multiple complex programs that may be ran several times for higher performance, like in deep learning algorithms.
+High performance computing (HPC) is for decades a very important tool for science.
+Scientific tasks can be leveraging the processing power of a supercomputer so they can can run at previously unobtainable high speeds or utilize specialized hardware for acceleration that otherwise are not available to the user.
+HPC can be used for analytic programs that leverage  machine learning applied to large data sets to, for example, predict future values or to model current states.
+For such high-complexity projects, there are often multiple complex programs that may be ran reppeatedly in either competition or cooperation.
+Leveraging for example computational GPUs leads to several times higher performancewhen applied to deep learning algorithms.
 With such projects, program execution is submitted as a job to a typically remote HPC centers such as UVA's Rivanna, where time is billed as node-hours.
 It is